have noticed as well…

 Best Stylish Flip Phone

-Pros: Minimalist, sleek design, hidden until lit front panel, long standby time, durable design
+Pros: Minimalist, sleek design, long standby time, durable design, FM radio, large keyboard, microSD slot

-The 1.8-inch main display is bright and colorful.
-The low resolution panel features good viewing angles and makes text easy to read but might not be the best for viewing images or using the included mini mobile browser.
+The 2.4-inch main display is bright and colourful.
+Its 320-by-240 resolution panel features good viewing angles and makes text easy to read but might not be the best for viewing images..

 While it's not the fullest-featured phone in this roundup, it's definitely one of the most attractive.
-If you're looking for basic features with a unique look, the Nokia 2720 Fold is a great value.
+If you're looking for basic features and ample storage in a stylish package, the Alcatel 2051x is a great value.

 The clam design provides a simple but effective look with smooth lines and a good feel in the hand according to reviewers.